DinhLongHuynh/SciLifeLab_agent_workshop/Section_2_MCP/MCP_python_SDK/README.md

+# AI Agents in Life Science: Hands on Session 2 - AI agent collaboration with the Model Context Protocol (MCP)

 # **MCP Workshop - Official SDK Implementation**

 This directory contains MCP servers and clients built using the official Model Context Protocol Python SDK.